I love giving advice to others on how to clean your home and keep pests out.

 How to Treat a Moth Infestation

-Clean all the baseboards and crown moldings as well, and behind any movable furniture.
+Clean all the baseboards and crown moldings as well as behind any movable furniture.

 Remember, it's much better to NOT use chemicals in areas where you store food.